-The mission of the Robbins Collection Center is to promote and sponsor comparative research and study in the fields of religious and civil law, including Jewish and Islamic law and the various Christian traditions.
+The mission of the Robbins Collection is to promote and sponsor comparative research and study in the fields of religious and civil law, including Jewish and Islamic law and the various Christian traditions.

 The Center organizes workshops, conferences, lecture series, and courses on a range of topics related to religious and civil law.